2022–23 Bengaluru FC season: Semi-finals

+Final

 Accolades

 Bengaluru's captain, Sunil Chhetri, won the AIFF men's player of the year award for the record seventh time.
 He was nominated by the Indian national team's head coach Igor Stimac.

 Personnel

 The German coach Marco Pezzaiuoli, who was previously appointed on a performance-based three-year contract in 2021, was released on 8 June 2021.
 On the same day, Bengaluru FC appointed the English manager Simon Grayson as their new head coach on a two-year deal.
 On 29 July, Englishmen Eric Kinder and Andy Beasley were appointed as the assistant and goalkeeping coaches, respectively.